FAFSA Hints

 Am I eligible for a Pell Grant?

-Most families with income of $40,000 per year or less and an EFC of 5500 or less will qualify for Pell Grant, but it depends on many factors.
+Most families with income of $40,000 per year or less and a low SAI will qualify for Pell Grant, but it depends on many factors.
 Your eligibility for a Pell Grant is determined based on the answers to the questions in your FAFSA.

 Do I need my parents financial information to file my FAFSA?

 If you are a dependent student (most unmarried students under age 24), then you will need your parents financial information to file your FAFSA.
-If they refuse, your federal financial aid may be limited to only federal student loans .
+If they refuse, your federal financial aid may be limited to only unsubsidized federal student loans.
 For a complete list of the requirements for dependent or independent students, see Federal Student Financial Aid .

 My parents are divorced.
 Do I need both their financial information for the FAFSA?

-If your parents are divorced and you are a dependent student, then you will need the financial information from the parent you lived with most during the last 12 months, and their new spouse (your step-parent) if they remarried.
-If you don't currently live with either parent, then the parent who you did live with the most during the last 12 months before you were out on your own.
+If your parents are divorced and you are a dependent student, then you will need the financial information from the parent you who provided the majority of your support, and their new spouse (your step-parent) if they remarried.
+If you don't currently live with either parent, then the parent who you did provide the majority of your support before you were out on your own.
 If you lived with both equally, then the one who contributed more to you financially during those 12 months.
 This may not be the same parent who claimed you as a dependent on their tax return.
 The rules for the CSS Profile are different, and unlike the FAFSA may require both parents financial information if they are divorced.

 Should I complete the CSS Profile or FAFSA first?